-In this section, we first obtain the lower estimates for the size of approximations of the constant function $1$ by exponential polynomials.
-Then in the next section these estimates will be extended to exponential series by either Baire category arguments or inductive constructions.
+In this section, we first obtain lower estimates for the size of approximations of the constant function $1$ by exponential polynomials.
+Then in the next section these estimates will be extended to exponential series by either Baire-category arguments or inductive constructions.